lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    In ACK-always, an ACK is transmitted by the fragment receiver after a window of fragments has been sent.
 A window of fragments is a subset of the full set of fragments needed to carry an IPv6 packet.
-In this mode, the ACK informs the sender about received and/or missed fragments from the window of fragments.
+The ACK informs the sender about received and/or missed fragments from one window of fragments.
 Upon receipt of an ACK that informs about any lost fragments, the sender retransmits the lost fragments.
-When an ACK is not received by the fragment sender, the latter sends an ACK request using the All-1 empty fragment.
+When an ACK is not received by the fragment sender after a reasonable time, the latter sends an ACK request using the All-1 empty fragment.
    The maximum number of ACK requests is MAX_ACK_REQUESTS.

 *  Window mode - ACK-on-error (ACK-on-error).
 The ACK-on-error option is suitable for links offering relatively low L2